laravel/docs/queues.md

         return [(new ThrottlesExceptions(10, 10))->by('key')];
     }

 By default, this middleware will throttle every exception.
-You can modify this behaviour by passing a closure to the `when` method when attaching the middleware to your job.
-The exception will then only be throttled if the given closure resolves to true.
-This may be useful if you are interacting with a third-party service and you would like to only throttle connection or server exceptions:
+You can modify this behaviour by invoking the `when` method when attaching the middleware to your job.
+The exception will then only be throttled if closure provided to the `when` method returns `true`:

     use Illuminate\Http\Client\HttpClientException;
     use Illuminate\Queue\Middleware\ThrottlesExceptions;